Tobias-Fischer/microstrain_inertial-release/README.md

 There are three important branches that you may want to checkout:

 * [master](https://github.com/LORD-MicroStrain/ROS-MSCL/tree/master) -- Contains the most recent ROS1 changes before the transition to `2.0.0`.
 Kept for backwards compatibility, but no longer updated or supported
-* [ros](https://github.com/LORD-MicroStrain/ROS-MSCL/tree/ros) -- Contains ROS1 implementation for this node as of `2.0.0`.
+* [main](https://github.com/LORD-MicroStrain/ROS-MSCL/tree/main) -- Contains ROS1 implementation for this node as of `2.0.0`.
 This version is being actively updated and supported
 * [ros2](https://github.com/LORD-MicroStrain/ROS-MSCL/tree/ros2) -- Contains ROS2 implementation for this node as of `2.0.0`.
 This version is being actively updated and supported

-Both the `ros` and `ros2` branches share most of their code by using the [ROS-MSCL-Common](https://github.com/LORD-MicroStrain/ROS-MSCL-Common) submodule which is submoduled in this repo at `microstrain_common`
+Both the `main` and `ros2` branches share most of their code by using the [ROS-MSCL-Common](https://github.com/LORD-MicroStrain/ROS-MSCL-Common) submodule which is submoduled in this repo at `microstrain_common`

 #### Different Package Names